Natdev15/IoT_Payload_Optimization_Natesh_Masters_Thesis_2025/README.md

 All rights reserved.
 This project is shared for **academic and research reference** under the supervision of Prof. Paolo Pagano and Senior Researcher Mariano Falcitelli.
 See [LICENSE](./LICENSE) for usage terms.
+Each source file includes an embedded copyright notice identifying authorship and permitted academic use.